Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 1. PHYS 260: Science of Climate Change.

-5. INTD 225: Geographic Information Systems.
+5. ENVS 225: Geographic Information Systems.

 6. ENVS 486: Senior Seminar.

 7. Experiential Learning.
-Each student in the major will be required to complete an environmentally-oriented experience in which they will have a substantial engagement with environmental issues outside the Rhodes campus.
+Each student in the major will be required to complete an environmentally oriented experience in which they will have a substantial engagement with environmental issues outside the Rhodes campus.
 There are several ways to complete this requirement, some of which are credit-bearing, but others are not.
 As with the College’s F11 requirement, students are not required to receive academic credit.
 The experiential learning component may be fulfilled by a course that counts as one of the electives for the major.
-Students may enroll in one of the courses listed below (Section A), or receive approval from the Chair of the Program for an alternative experience (Section B).
+Students may enroll in one of the courses listed below (Section A) or receive approval from the Chair of the Program for an alternative experience (Section B).

 1. Students may enroll in one of the following: